VOW TO DRIVE SOBER® RUN

 Deactivating Your bib

-If you start the race and for any reason do not complete the full course, make sure you go to the timing station to have your bib deactivated.
+If you start the race and for any reason do not complete the entire course, make sure you go to the timing station to have your bib deactivated.
 Not doing this can place you into race results in error and affect the result placements and awards of those who did complete the race.

 While supplies last.
 Swag bags have a mixture of goodies inside from multiple sources.
-Content may vary from bag to bag and swag is not guaranteed as a part of your registration.
+Content may vary from bag to bag, and swag is not guaranteed as a part of your registration.